At what age do you stop using a pram?

-A) At what point are you supposed to stop using your pram, for good, and…
+- At what age do you stop using a pram with your child, for good, and…

-B) What do you do with all your STUFF when you do?
+- What do you do with all your STUFF when you do stop using a pram?

 It appears that our pram days are numbered.
 Florence has been vocally and physically reluctant to use it for a while, we’ve started to make short trips entirely on foot, and we even ventured further afield recently without it.
 Spoiler: it was all fine.

 She’s very nearly three, which seems about the right age.
 But…but…at what point do take the big and somewhat scary step to ditch it altogether?

 Stopping the buggy use with our first baby

 Eliza was unceremoniously pushed out of the pram – not literally – when her baby sister arrived, and promoted to the loftier heights of the buggy board instead.
 So we never really had to ask or answer the question.
 Or find another way of carrying shopping home (we shop online so I’m mainly thinking more of the daily time-wasting trips and the ’emergency’ milk and wine…and more wine…what do you do with such heavy items?
 Invest in a rucksack?!).